BEKI77/Web-assessment/README.md

 2. **Make your changes** and **commit** them with a descriptive commit message ✍️
 3. **Open a pull request** to submit your changes for review 🔍

-*Note: This is just a starting point.
-Feel free to add more details or sections to your README file as needed.*

 ## 🖼️ Screenshots
 ![Blog Screenshot](./public/screenshots/img1.png)